Spudwick/PiNet/README.md

 ```
 Then, to configure Mosquitto to use TLS, we generate the config file `/etc/mosquitto/conf.d/mqtt-tls.conf` and add the below to it.
 ```
+# Specify the publically available CA Certificate.
 cafile /etc/mosquitto/ca_certificates/ca.crt

+# Specify the file containing the Servers Private Key.
 keyfile /etc/mosquitto/certs/server.key

+# Specify the Servers Certificate signed by the CA.
 certfile /etc/mosquitto/certs/server.crt

+# Specify the version of TLS to use.
 tls_version tlsv1_2
 ```
 After a reboot, or `sudo systemctl restart mosquitto.service`, the Mosquitto broker will require the client to connect using TLS V1.2.